Croplands: our global share is shrinking

 Croplands are a valuable yet scarce natural resource.
 To guard against serious and potentially irreversible environmental harm, croplands should not extend beyond 15 percent of the earth’s ice-free surface.
 As croplands are mainly used for food production, it’s important to ask whether our diets are biting off more than our fair share.

-In recent research, we looked at the cropland footprints of the diets of more than 9000 Australian adults, involving more than 5000 foods.
-We found if everyone ate like the average Australian, the 15 percent limit on the area for global croplands would be exceeded, albeit modestly.
-Reducing our intake of discretionary foods such as cakes, biscuits, pizza and hot chips is the best way to make our diets more sustainable.
+In our research, we looked at the cropland footprints of the diets of 9000 Australians, involving more than 5000 foods.
+We found that if everyone ate like the average Australian, the 15 percent limit on the area for global croplands would be exceeded, albeit modestly.
+Reducing intake of discretionary foods is the best way to make our diets more sustainable.

 The average Australian diet